saursin/riscv-atom/docs/pages/getting_started/install.rst

   export PATH="$RVATOM/build/bin:$PATH"

-replace "`path_to_RVATOM_ROOT`" in above command to your machine specific absolute path to the riscv-atom directory.
+replace "`path_to_RVATOM`" in above command to your machine specific absolute path to the riscv-atom directory.

 If you are hesitant in modifying the ``.bashrc`` file, you may alternatively source the provided ``sourceme`` file every time you work with the project.